 When managing teams, I have to meekly say that we've built up a lot of processes and protective rules to help us deliver projects exactly as defined by client.
 Therefore, the current challenge is to maximize efficiency.

-The hardest thing is to get skilled people and create a good team.
-Today's technologies are so advanced that they allow a lot of things with fewer people.“
+The most difficult is to get skilled people and create a good team.
+Today's technologies are so advanced that they allow a lot of things with fewer people.

 We are small team and sit all together, so the personal comunication is kept and problems discussed.
 Time to time we certainly help each other by using mentioned methods, but it is very individual.
 The most helpful is feedback (within the company and especially from our clients).
 However, personal communication is not enough so we primarily work virtualy (Slack, Freelo, internal IS, ticket system).